Compliant Product - Cisco Expressway X12.5

 The TOE can terminate inactive sessions after an Authorized Administrator configurable time-period.
 Once a session has been terminated, the TOE requires the user to re-authenticate to establish a new session.

 The TOE can also display an Authorized Administrator specified banner on the GUI management interface prior to allowing any administrative access to the TOE.

 The TOE allows trusted channels to be established to itself from remote Authorized Administrators using HTTPS, initiates outbound TLS secure connection to transmit audit messages to remote syslog servers and uses NTPv4 to secure the connection to the NTP server.

 The TOE can also establish trusted paths between the Expressway C and Expressway E components using SSHv2 when configured in Mobile and Remote Access (MRA) mode.
-In MRA mode, The TOE provides a highly secure traversal link to provide a collaboration gateway solution that extends the services and access to users inside and outside of the organization’s firewall.
+In MRA mode the TOE provides secure a highly secure traversal link to provide a gateway solution that extends the services and access to users inside and outside of the organization’s firewall.

 In MRA mode, SSHv2 is used to secure the persistent, dedicated connection where Expressway C acts as the SSH server and the Expressway E acts as the SSH client, therefore creating a distributed TOE.

-If any of the established trusted channels/paths is unintentionally broken, the connection will need to be re-established as described in this document and the referenced Cisco Expressway X12.5 System Common Criteria Configuration Guide.
+If any of the established trusted channels/paths are unintentionally broken, the connection will need to be re-established as described in this document and the referenced Cisco Expressway X12.5 System Common Criteria Configuration Guide.

 The following functionality is excluded from the evaluation.

 These services can be disabled by configuration settings as described in the Guidance documents (AGD).
 The exclusion of this functionality does not affect the compliance to the NDcPPv2.0e.